shackbarth/xtuple/docs/UBUNTU_SETUP.md

 Setting up an Ubuntu virtual machine
 ====================================

-These are instructions for creating a baseline Ubuntu machine that has the software loaded that is helpful for doing development work.
+These are instructions for creating a baseline Ubuntu machine with software loaded that is helpful for doing development work directly on the machine.
 If you plan on using the Ubuntu desktop to do file editing and other work, it is recommended you allocate at least 2GB of RAM (the more the better).
 If you only plan on using it as a server, you can get away with as little as 1GB.

-###Creating a Baseline Virtual Machine
+#Creating a Baseline Virtual Machine

 ##Download and install VirtualBox.